yy/dviz-course/w02-history-integrity-review/lab.md

 - Change the background color of the page.

 - Add an entry of your favorite movie to the table.
-Can you set the text to a different color to highlight it?**
+Can you set the text to a different color to highlight it?</b>

 ### CSS review